VictorTran-rc/Javascript-tools/README.md

-# Side projects different tools using Javascript
+# Side projects using different tools using Javascript